sueddeutsche/editron/docs/howto-write-plugin.md

 ## Tracking An Instance And Event-Listeners

-We will add an event-listener for each editor, so we store a function directly on each instance for later removal.
+We will add an event-listener for each editor, so we store a function directly on each editor-instance for later removal.
 In order to track editor instances that are registered to our _selection-plugin_, we extend editor instances by adding a configuration field directly on each editor:

 ```ts
 interface ModifiedEditor extends Editor {